nameko/nameko-grpc/README.md

 ## Tests

-The (limited) tests are run against every permutation of GRPC server/client to Nameko server/client.
+Most tests are run against every permutation of GRPC server/client to Nameko server/client.
 This roughly demonstrates equivalence between the two implementations.

+Additionally, we run the interop tests from the offical GRPC repo, which are used to verify compatibility between language implementations.
+The Nameko GRPC implementation supports every feature that the official Python GRPC implementation does.

 ## Style